seantywork/socialize/README.md

 # rat-chat

-a dumb way to share linux system info, excute commands, and ... also chat on the terminal
+the old but only beautiful way to have a chat is on terminal